Differentiability results and sensitivity calculation for optimal control of incompressible two-phase Navier-Stokes equations with surface tension: Introduction

 The paper is organized as follows.
 In section \ref{sec:2}, the transformed problem is formulated.
 In section \ref{sec:3}, existence, uniqueness and differentiability of the control-to-state mapping is shown.
 The analysis starts in \ref{sec:31} for the transformed problem with flat interface.
 In \ref{sec:32} differentiability results for the original problem in physical coordinates are derived.
 In \ref{sec:33} the VoF-type formulation and its sensitivity equation are justified.
+In section \ref{sec:4} we derive some analytical settings for the application of optimization methods.
+In \ref{sec:41} we consider objective functionals involving the velocity field and state differentiability results.
+Subsequently, we discuss in \ref{sec:42} objective functionals involving the pressure field or the phase indicator, obtain their differentiability with respect to controls as well as a formula for the derivative.